Variational quantum simulation of the imaginary-time Lyapunov control for accelerating the ground-state preparation: Methods

-Here we use both approximate bang-bang control and bang-bang control laws to design the $\beta(\tau)$ as shown in Fig.~\ref{flow} to avoid staying on excited states.
-To be appreciate our approach, we first review some typical real-time control strategies designed to guarantee $\dot{V}\leq 0$.
+In this section, we will discuss the approximate bang-bang control and bang-bang control laws we use to design the $\beta(\tau)$ for imaginary time control and the inverse control strategy we used to accelerate our molecule system ground state convergence.
+To appreciate our approach, we first review some typical real-time control strategies designed to guarantee $\dot{V}\leq 0$.
 Following a standard convention \cite{Kuang2014}, we refer to the following choice as the standard Lyapunov control,

-where $u_k(t)$ is an external real-valued control field, $K>0$ is the control gain used to adjust the amplitude of the control field and $T_k(t)\equiv (\expval{i[H_d,H_p]}{\psi}$ for the real-time control.
+where $\beta_k(t)$ is an external real-valued control field, $K>0$ is the control gain used to adjust the amplitude of the control field, and $T_k(t)\equiv (\expval{i[H_d, H_p]}{\psi}$ for the real-time control.
 Another commonly used strategy is the bang-bang Lyapunov control,

 where $S>0$ is the maximum strength of the control field.
-In order to achieve a good trade-off between convergence and the rapidity of control, Kuang et al. propose an approximate bang-bang control as follows,
+In order to achieve a good trade-off between convergence and the rapidity of control, Kuang et al.\cite{Kuang2014} propose an approximate bang-bang control as follows,